-- Usually OTB applications folder points to /usr/lib/otb/applications and OTB command line tools folder is /usr/bin. - The figuration of the installers that include OTB, such as OSGeo4W, there is no need for further configuration.
+- 🕹 Usually OTB applications folder points to /usr/lib/otb/applications and OTB command line tools folder is /usr/bin. - Z If you use any of the installers that include OTB, such as OSGeo4W, there is no need for further configuration.
 Processing will detect the path automatically and will not show the corresponding configuration entries.
 Otherwise, fill the OTB applications folder and OTB command line tools folder parameters with the to the corresponding values for your installation.